Residence and Dining Regulations

 Dinner 4:30 p.m. – 8:30 p.m.
 Door closes at 9:00 p.m.

 The first board plan meal for first semester is the Monday evening dinner before classes begin.
-The first board plan mean for second semester is the Sunday night dinner before classes start on Monday.
+The first board plan meal for second semester is the Sunday night dinner before classes start on Monday.
 Following breaks, the first board plan meal is the dinner meal on the day before classes are scheduled to resume.
 The last meal for each semester is dinner on the final day of exams.
 The last meal prior to breaks is dinner on the final day of classes.
 Meals are available for purchase during limited serving hours during all vacation periods with the exception of October Break, during which meals are included in the meal plan.

 Off-campus students can make changes to their meal plan selection in the Housing & Residence Life Office until the end of the first week of classes each semester.